Meeshbhoombah/simple/readme.md

 # Simple
-A node of the simple blockchain 🤑 implemented in Golang 🐍
+A node of the simple blockchain 🤑 implemented in Python 🐍

 I built simple as a model of bitcoin.
 In comparison to the Bitcoin blockchain, Simple is as its name suggests, simple.
 That is not to say that bitcoin has extraneous functionality or that